carbon-design-system/carbon-components-angular/src/charts/README.md

 Bar Chart builds a simple bar-graph that accepts an configuration object and data object as inputs.

+*currently set as any as a final data format is TBD

 Ex:
 ```html
     <cdl-bar-chart [config]="barConfig" [data]="chartData"></sci-bar-chart>